Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Page 30 in [the OCR A Level Geography H481 Specification](https://www.ocr.org.uk/images/223012-specification-accredited-a-level-gce-geography-h481.pdf) or search for: 'Global Systems: Option B – Global Migration'

-A migrant is .....
+## Key terms and ideas
+A migrant, according to the UN definition, is someone living outside their country of origin for a period of at least a year.

-Interdependence - interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration
+**Interdependence** is the interrelationships between ACs, EDCs and LIDCs through trade, foreign aid and migration

-Globalisation - the growing integration and interdependence between peoples' lives economically, politically and environmentally.
+**Globalisation** is the growing integration and interdependence between peoples' lives economically, politically and environmentally.

+**Economic migrants** are those who migrate just for monetary gain, and no other reasons.

+Monetary remittances include money sent from economic migrants back to their home country and their family.
+This is significant for a variety of reasons; firstly, the stability of incomes in LIDCs, which are typically where large numbers of economic migrants emigrate from are improved.
+In addition, money increasingly is worth more for LIDCs - seen in Haiti where 37% of its GDP is from migrants sending home money.

+Migration on a global scale is significant.
+In 2020, there were 291 million people living outside their country of origin.
+Furthermore, of these, 73% were **economic migrants**, showing just how key money is to fuelling global flows of people and ideas.

+> Global migration involves dynamic flows of people between countries, regions and continents

+## Consequences of migration
+When I say "consequences", this includes both positive and negative factors.
+For example, migration creates both stability whilst also may increase inequalities.

+### Positives of migration

+Broadly, the positives of migration can be split into three distinct characteristics.
+This includes stability, growth and investment.

+**Stability**

+### Intra-regional migration
+Intraregional migration is migration that occurs within a region, for example, the European Union.
+Prior to Brexit, there was a large bilateral corridor between the UK and Poland; this is categorised as being intra-regional.

+### Case study: "The Poles are Coming"
+As already discussed, this is an example of intra-regional migration

 # [TBD] 2.1 – Changing Spaces; Making Places

 ## What's in a place?

-**Key idea:**

-1.a.
+> 1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.

-**Content:**

-Case studies of two contrasting place profiles at a local scale, including:
-- their demographic, socio-economic, cultural, political, built and natural characteristics that shape their place identity.
-- their past and present connections that shape the place identity and embed them in regional, national, international and global scales
-- how shifting flows of people (such as commuter, migration), resources (such as natural, technology), money and investment (such as EU funding, TNCs) and ideas (such as knowledge economy) have helped shape the demographic, socio-economic and cultural profile of these places over time.
----

-A place can be described as a location created by human experiences.
+A **place** can be described as a location created with **human experiences** added to it. *The key here is the human element.
+Every attribute that humans have modify the place.*
 A space, on the other hand, has no added social connections or added perceived values.
+It just exists.

 For example, a car parking space at a shopping market has no value to you.
 It's just a one time location which you leave your car at.
 However, a parking place at your work may have your name on it, it may be valued by yourself and there may be some memories associated with it, such as tripping over or talking to someone there.

 > One person's place may be another's space.

 Places can have different connections and perceptions.
 These are also likely to change over time.
 For example, 10 Downing Street may be perceived by characteristics, such as being a centre for political power, socioeconomic decisions or even for Larry the Cat who's there.
 It also has many factors which determine how people perceive it, such as the current political affiliation or recent decisions made by the people inside.

+---

+CS;MP starts off by requiring you to know in high levels of detail case studies of two contrasting place profiles.
+Directly from the specification is the following:

+- their demographic, socio-economic, cultural, political, built and natural characteristics that shape their place identity.
+- their past and present connections that shape the place identity and embed them in regional, national, international and global scales
+- how shifting flows of people (such as commuter, migration), resources (such as natural, technology), money and investment (such as EU funding, TNCs) and ideas (such as knowledge economy) have helped shape the demographic, socio-economic and cultural profile of these places over time.

 Place Identity is a combination of many characteristics that comprise a place.
 These factors include:
 - socioeconomic (housing tenure, employment, income)